 When it comes to my show, I give my audience a warm welcome.
 In fact, I treat my audience like kings, like in the expression “the customer is king”.
 I’m so happy that they are there, because without them, I wouldn’t have a show!

 You just read one of the interviews that I conducted for my newsletter English and the Dutch.

 I interview people who work on the boundary between English and Dutch.
 There’s a lot of them out there!
 Teachers, translators, people in the tourism sector, people who promote Dutch-speaking regions abroad, and so on.
-I focus on the tips and recommendations these people can offer to Dutch speakers.

 If you know someone I should interview, or if you would like to be interviewed yourself, please let me know!
 Just send me a message via my contact page.